robert-preissl/job-scheduler/README.md

 (Any DAG has at least one topological ordering)

 Tasks scheduled in such a topological order are executed by independent threads (via *std::async*).
-A main objective of this scheduler is to ensure that a certain constant number of actively running executions is not exceeded.
+A main **novelty** of this scheduler is to ensure that a certain constant number of actively running executions is not exceeded.
 This is to ensure tasks are given optimal resources to finish execution rather than executing hundreds or thousands of tasks at the same time.